Osmund-ziqi/hello-world/README.md

 Just another repository

 Hi there!
-A new member wish to escape from designing institute.
+A new member wishing to escape from designing institute.